 No Bathtub or Shower Needed

 Even better, the base of the SafeSleep® crib mattress is easy to wipe clean.
 Simply wipe the base with a clean damp cloth.
-I used my favorite cleaner to completely sanitize.
-Most impressive, the base stays in the crib while cleaning.
-No wet mess or germ-filled bathroom needed.
+I used my favorite cleaner to completely sanitize it.
+Most impressively, the base stays in the crib while cleaning.
+No germ-filled bathroom, or garden hose needed.

 2. Suffocation vs. CO2 Rebreathing Risk

-Both the Newton mattress and the Safe Sleep® crib mattress reduce suffocation risk.
-The truth is, most crib mattresses reduce suffocation risk.
+Both breathable crib mattresses with plastic cores and the Safe Sleep® breathable mattress reduce suffocation risk.
+The truth is, most firm crib mattresses reduce suffocation risk.
 Face compression must be possible to cause suffocation.
-Face compression risk is the reason the American Academy of Pediatrics (AAP) recommends a “firm” crib mattress.
+Face compression risk is the reason the AAP recommends a “firm” crib mattress.
 It’s also the reason they warn against soft pillows and blankets in the crib.